 However, as dull as it might sound, the topic of tenant rights in Germany is pretty important.
 It’ll surely make your search for a new home in Germany easier and make you more confident when signing a rental contract.

-We'll walk you through the rental laws in Germany, explain your tenant rights in Germany and guide you through renting, tenancy agreements, and terminating rental contract in Germany.
-So, get ready to transform you into the top expert in tenancy rights in Germany!
+So bear with us as we walk you through the rental laws in Germany, explain your tenant rights in Germany and guide you through renting, tenancy agreements, and terminating rental contracts in Germany.

 Looking at the descriptions of the accommodation, you'll quickly get the hang of it: there's a reference to Kaltmiete, Warmmiete, and a triple Kaution (deposit).
 What's it all about?

 As the name suggests, Kaltmiete (cold rent) is the rent for the bare flat, i.e. without heating, electricity, or the internet.
 So, should you rent a flat with Kaltmiete, then this must be stated in the rental contract.

 A flat is considered to be with Warmmiete if you can move into a warm home.
 All additional costs such as heating and electricity are already included in the rent.

 No matter whether it’s Warm- or Kaltmiete: The rent must be paid by the first of each month.

 Want to know more about service costs in Germany?
 Head over to our guide!”

 Every time you rent accommodation in Germany, the landlord will ask you for a deposit as this is common practice in Germany.
 The amount varies depending on the landlord.
 At times the deposit can be as little as one month's rent, but no more than three months' rent.